Thornwell Orphanage

-Thornwell opened in Clinton, South Carolina on October 1, 1875, to ten children orphaned by the American Civil War.
+Thornwell opened in Clinton, South Carolina on October 1, 1875, to ten orphaned children.
 It was founded by Reverend William Plumer Jacobs and named for noted theologian James Henley Thornwell.
 Dr. Jacobs went on to found Presbyterian College and his son Thornwell Jacobs revitalized Oglethorpe University.

 Thornwell's first donation was from a ten-year-old boy, Willie Anderson, who gave Dr. Jacobs fifty cents to "build your orphanage."
 Dr. Jacobs built the orphanage with the help of his church and presided over the orphanage until his death in 1917.

 Thornwell is supported by the Presbyterian Church (USA) Synod of the South Atlantic, congregations within the Synod and without, and private donations.

 Most of the buildings are made of granite or with granite facings and the campus is notably attractive.
 Many of the buildings are part of the Thornwell-Presbyterian College Historic District which comprises the historic cores of Presbyterian College and the Thornwell Home and School for Children, together with the adjacent residential streets.
 The Thornwell campus is unified by consistency of materials (granite stone) and by scale.
 The Thornwell-Presbyterian College Historic District was listed in the National Register March 5, 1982.